 - Remove from the pan and put them into a serving dish.

-Serve Almond Cigars with a hot North African mint tea.
+Serve Bourek Errana with a hot North African mint tea.
 The smell of the fresh mint, the honey, the orange flower blossom and this delicatessen are sweet and invite you to relax.

-PS: They come in different shapes, cigars like today, triangle or round like a snail.
-For this recipe you can use Filo dough, I suggest you cut in half the filo sheet, it will be easier for working because Filo dough is much bigger than Dioul dough.
+PS: They come in different shapes, cigars like today Bourek Errana, triangle called Samsa in Algerian language or round like a snail M’hancha.
+For this recipe you can use Phyllo dough, I suggest you cut in half the filo sheet, it will be easier for working because Phyllo dough is much bigger than Dioul dough.